yashindian-ctrl/Srila-Prabhupada-Quote-/README.md

 - **Daily Quotes**: Display a new quote each day to inspire visitors.
 - **Quote Categories**: Organize quotes into various categories for easy browsing.
-- **Search Functionality**: Enable users to search for specific quotes or topics.
 - **Responsive Design**: Ensure the website looks great on various devices, including mobile phones and tablets.

 ## Installation